NextSDS Logo

 Remove to fresh air and keep at rest in a position comfortable for breathing.
 Give nothing by mouth.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 If unconscious, place in recovery position and get medical attention immediately.

-No known significant effects or critical hazards.
-Adverse symptoms may include: reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Symptoms: Adverse symptoms may include the following: reduced fetal weight increase in fetal deaths skeletal malformations

 Wash skin thoroughly with soap and water or use recognized skin cleanser.
-Do NOT use solvents or thinners.
 In case of burns flush with water until the pain ceases.
 While flushing remove clothing from the affected area unless it is burnt into the skin.
 If hospital treatment is necessary flushing must continue during transfer and until the hospital staff takes over the treatment.

-Causes severe burns.
-May cause an allergic skin reaction.
-Adverse symptoms may include: pain or irritation, redness, blistering may occur, reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Symptoms: Adverse symptoms may include the following: pain or irritation redness blistering may occur reduced fetal weight increase in fetal deaths skeletal malformations

 Check for and remove any contact lenses.
 Immediately flush eyes with plenty of water for at least 15 minutes, occasionally lifting the upper and lower eyelids.
 Seek immediate medical attention/advice.